On Lerch's formula for the Fermat quotient

 \subsection{$N$ = 10}

-An early result for this value of $N$ was given in terms of Fibonacci numbers by H.C.
-Williams (\cite{Williams1982}, p.
-369), who evaluated $s^{\star}(0, 5)$, equivalent to $-s(1,10)$.
-Later, the work of Zhi-Hong Sun (\cite{ZHSun1992}, Corollary 1.11 and Theorem 3.1) provided explicit evaluations of $K(r, 10)$, and thus indirectly of $s(k, 10)$, for every value of $k$.
+An early result for this value of $N$ was given in terms of the Fibonacci quotient by H.\,C. Williams (\cite{Williams1982}, p.\ 369), who in effect evaluated $s^{\ast}(0, 5)$, equivalent to $-s(1,10)$.
+Later, the work of Zhi-Hong Sun (\cite{ZHSun1992}, Corollary 1.11 and Theorem 3.1) provided explicit evaluations of $K(r, 10)$, and thus indirectly of $s(k, 10)$, for every value of $k$ (see Table 6).
 Yet it is nonetheless interesting to consider the relations which pertain among these sums.
-Skula (\cite{Skula2008}, pp. 9-10) indeed made a special study of this case and gives $s(0, 10) + 2\cdot s(1, 10) + s(4, 10) \equiv 0$, which corresponds to our Corollary 1 with $x=5$, and $2 \cdot s(0, 10) + 3 \cdot s(1, 10) + 2 \cdot s(2, 10) + 3 \cdot s(3, 10) + 2 \cdot s(4, 10) \equiv 0$, which corresponds to our Theorem 1 with $M=5$.
+Indeed Skula (\cite{Skula2008}, pp.\ 9-10) made a special study of this case, and gives $s(0, 10) + 2\cdot s(1, 10) + s(4, 10) \equiv 0$, which corresponds to our Corollary 1 with $x=5$, and $2 \cdot s(0, 10) + 3 \cdot s(1, 10) + 2 \cdot s(2, 10) + 3 \cdot s(3, 10) + 2 \cdot s(4, 10) \equiv 0$, which corresponds to our Theorem 1 with $M=5$.
 These results can be easily read out of Sun's work (Theorem 3.1) although he does not state them explicitly.

 Now Zhi-Hong Sun (\cite{ZHSun1992}, pt.
 3, Theorem 3.2, nos.
-3 and 5), proved two formulae which together yield the surprising result $s^{\star}(1, 5) \equiv - s^{\star}(0, 3)$.
+3 and 5), proved two formulae which together yield the surprising result $s^{\ast}(1, 5) \equiv - s^{\ast}(0, 3)$.
 This apparently anomalous relationship between sums neither of whose $N$ values divides the other becomes less mysterious when rewritten in the form $s(1, 10) + s(3, 10) \equiv -s(0, 6) - s(2, 6)$, which reveals it as a direct consequence of our Theorem 2.
 When $q_2 \equiv 0$ the right side of this congruence vanishes, giving $s(1, 10) + s(3, 10) \equiv 0$ as a remarkably compact condition, both necessary and sufficient, for the vanishing of $q_2$.
 Comparison with Skula's second result then shows that when $q_2 \equiv 0$, we have also $s(0, 10) + s(2, 10) + s(4, 10) \equiv 0$.
 If in addition we assume that $q_5 \equiv 0$, the relations simplify as follows:

 or, more succinctly,